-The Group recognised the cost implications of establishing an accreditation scheme.
+The Working Group recognised the cost implications of establishing an accreditation scheme.
 It was noted that Wolverhampton City Council offered a 'Rent with Confidence' scheme which ranked PRS landlords through a five -star rating system that could be utilised by the Council to reduce financial burden of initial start-up cost.
-The National Landlord Association and the Residential Landlord Association both offer accreditation schemes, which some local authorities had utilised instead of establishing a standalone scheme.
-However, as the association providers did not include mandatory inspection was part of their respective accreditation schemes, these were deemed ineffective in encouraging landlords to maintain a high standard of property.
+The National Landlord Association and the Residential Landlord

+Association both offer accreditation schemes, which some local authorities had utilised instead of establishing a standalone scheme.
+However, as the association providers did not include mandatory inspection was part of their respective accreditation schemes, the Working Group believed that they would more effective in encouraging landlords to maintain a high standards of properties if inspection was introduced as part of the accreditation process.